Dakhla Oasis: Prehistory

 The first contacts between the pharaonic power and the oases started around 2550 BCE.

-The human history of this oasis started during the Pleistocene, when nomadic tribes settled sometimes there, in a time when the Sahara climate was wetter and where humans could have access to lakes and marshes.
-But about 6,000 years ago, the entire Sahara became drier, changing progressively into a hyper-arid desert (with less than 50 mm of rain per year).
+The human history of this oasis started during the Pleistocene, when nomadic tribes sometimes settled there, in a time when the Sahara climate was wetter and where humans could have access to lakes and marshes.
+About 6,000 years ago, the entire Sahara became drier, changing progressively into a hyper-arid desert (with less than 50 mm of rain per year).
 However, specialists think that nomadic hunter-gatherers began to settle almost permanently in the oasis of Dakhleh in the period of the Holocene (about 12,000 years ago), during new, but rare episodes of wetter times.

-In fact, the drier climate didn't mean that there was more water than today in what is now known as the Western Desert.
+The drier climate didn't mean that there was less water than today in what is now known as the Western Desert.
 The south of the Libyan Desert has the most important supply of subterranean water in the world through the Nubian Aquifer, and the first inhabitants of the Dakhla Oasis had access to surface water sources.
-In the third millennium BC the probably nomadic people of the Sheikh Muftah culture lived here.
+In the 3rd millennium BC the probably nomadic people of the Sheikh Muftah culture lived there.